alamincmt/Java-Programming/Multithreading And Concurrency/README.md

-# To understand multithreading and concurrency first we need to understand about
+# To understand multithreading and concurrency first we need to understand #Process And #Thread
-**Process & Thread**

 # Process:
 A list of processes as displayed by htop